 Smartwatches, much like smartphones, can give you bugs that are troublesome to fix.
-So, if Google Assistant is not working on your Versa 3 or Versa Sense, don’t be quick to blame it on a faulty device.
+So, if Google Assistant is not working on your Versa or Sense, don’t be quick to blame it on a faulty device.
 Maybe you can fix it with a couple of easy tricks.

 And that’s precisely what we are here to do with this article!
 So, without any further ado, let us get right into it!